octobercms/install/README.md

 1. Grant writing permissions on the installation directory and all its subdirectories and files.
 1. Navigate to the install.php script in your web browser.
 1. Follow the installation instructions.

-### Troubleshooting installation

-* **The page appears empty when opening the installer**: This might be caused by using older versions of PHP, check that you are running PHP version 5.4 or higher.

 ## Minimum System Requirements